 Have you ever found an injustice you feel needs to be corrected?
-Have you run into red tape or bureaucratic indifference that made you angry enough to call or write the local newspaper …
+Have you run into red tape or bureaucratic indifference that made you angry enough to call or write the local newspaper editor? …

 Have you ever found an injustice you feel needs to be corrected?
 Have you run into red tape or bureaucratic indifference that made you angry enough to call or write the local newspaper editor?

 Lots of people do – and we spend a lot of time checking their complaints.

 Some times there is an injustice or an uncorrected problems and the Chronicle is one way to call attention to it,

 Sometimes there is no solution, or the aggrieved misunderstood the situation.

 Perhaps the aggrieved had an ulterior motive for complaining in the 1st place.

 I like to think the best if anyone and take their complaints seriously.

 I’m also amazed – and amused – that they think the editor of a little community newspaper has a magic wand or a secret potion to solve all their problems.